arrow-kt/arrow-website/content/docs/learn/typed-errors/nullable-and-option.md

 ## Extracting values from Option

 So now that we know how to construct `Option` values, how can we extract the value from it?
-The easiest way to extract the `String` value from the `Option` would be to turn it into a _nullable type_ using `getOrNull` and work with it like we would normally do with nullable types.
+The easiest way to extract the `String` value from the `Option` would be to turn it into a _nullable type_ using `getOrNull` and work with it as we would typically do with nullable types.

 <!--- INCLUDE
 import arrow.core.None